qapoornima/CoinAssignment/README.md

 Keep all required configuration data in TestDataProperties file and get it from Utility class

+## Element Locators

+All locators will be written on CoinPageLocators class for UI scenario

 ## Object Repository

-All locators will be written on CoinPageLocators class
+All Test data are keep in TestDataProperties file

+Common Methods are in Utility class and in Get Price class(API related scenario only)

 ## Logs

-All captured data will be written in testLogs file under logs folder
+All captured data will be written in contentlogs file under log folder

 ## Execution Process

-Execution will be initiate from the RunnerClass
+Execution will be initiate from the RunnerClass for both the scenarios